MF42-DZH/ModePile/README.md

 ![ModePile Banner](https://github.com/Shots243/ModePile/blob/master/GitHub%20ModePile%20Banner-Final.png)

 # ModePile
-A set of mods for https://github.com/nullpomino/nullpomino
+A set of gameplay mods for [NullpoMino](https://github.com/nullpomino/nullpomino).

 Requires the above to compile and run.
 The "res" directory in the "required files" needs to be merged with the one in the NullpoMino folder.